Guigui14460/image-synthesis-game-conquerer/README.md

 University project proposed in the subject "Image Synthesis" in 1st year of MSc of Computer Science in Imaging & Machine Learning at the University of Caen Normandy.

+You can see the glitter based project at [this repository](https://github.com/DrLSimon/glitter) from [Loïc Simon](https://simonl02.users.greyc.fr/).

 ## Table of contents

   - [Table of contents](#table-of-contents)